United Indoor Football: Ball movement

 The ball was kicked off from the goal line.
 The team with the ball was given four downs to gain ten yards or score.
 Punting was illegal because of the size of the playing field.
 A receiver jumping to catch a pass needed to get only one foot down in bounds for the catch to be deemed a completed catch.
 Balls that bounced off the padded walls that surrounded the field were live.
 The defending team could return missed field goal attempts that fell short of the end zone.
 If a free kick struck the ceiling or any object hanging from said ceiling while over the field of play, it was immediately dead and belonged to the receiving team 5 yards from mid-field.

 Scoring

 The scoring was the same as in the NFL with the addition of a drop kick field goal worth four points during normal play or two points as a post-touchdown conversion.
 Blocked extra points and turnovers on two-point conversion attempts could be returned by the defensive team for two points.
-A rouge-kickoff downed in the end zone was worth 1 point to the kicking team; a rogue-kickoff being when the kick returner is caught in his own end zone.
+A rouge-kickoff downed in the end zone was worth 1 point to the kicking team; a rouge-kickoff being when the kick returner is caught in his own end zone.
 A free kick recovered in the end zone by the kicking team was considered a touchdown.